mgsx-dev/gdx-gltf/README.md

 }
 ```

-Add dependency in your core project :
+Add dependency in your core project (replace master-SNAPSHOT by latest release to use a stable version) :

 ```
 project(":core") {